mic-max/micmax.pw/_drafts/opinion/lyrics-to-ponder.md

 I am going to make it through this year if it kills me

 A lot of people know me, but they don't know me well

+I'm a busy person, got no time for lies; one of a kind ...
+Nothin' to me's ever good enough
+I could be workin' for 24 hours a day and think I never did enough

+I'm killin' off my demons 'cause my soul's worth redeemin'

+'Cause all of my kindness
+Is taken for weakness

+Everybody think I'm cool, I don't like that

+When you look at me and hate on me, I'm a mirror
+If you look at me and don't like me what does that say about you?

+Maybe I don't act the way I used to
+Cause I don't feel the same about you
+In fact that's a lie
+I want you

+So I gave him an ultimatum
+And I said, "I can't just keep living and moving with you all over the United States without a commitment."
+There's no certainty, you know, of a future, and I wanted to have children, and that was important to me, so, we got married I'm not sure, I think I would've waited to find...
+I probably would've held out longer to get married 'cause I, I just, I don't know You never really know for sure, but I had serious doubts when I got married, and I, I should've listened to my heart more 'Cause when you're young, you're idealistic, and you think your love is gonna change a person, but it really doesn't They are who they are.
+Think it might make slight modifications, but they basically are who they are, and who you see, and who you feel that they are
+So be cautious when you're searching, and don't just give your love away

+I love you always
+Even if you're bad news

+The fossils of my footsteps will be unearthed at a far off date, unknown Impressed in concrete from walking home alone after walking you home

+Bittersweet
+You're gonna be the death of me
+I don't want you, but I need you
+I love you and hate you at the very same time Bittersweet
+...
+You don't see how your lies is affecting me?
+You don't see how our life was supposed to be?

+You were right about the stars
+Each one is a setting sun